makersacademy/bowling-challenge/README.md

 The frames running total should only be updated if it is complete.

-- Wrote a test for a frame to know if it is complete
+Wrote a test for a frame to know if it is complete, which should default to false.
+Red.

+- Wrote frame isComplete to return false.

+Green.

+Wrote a test for a frame to be complete if both its rolls are filled.
+Red.

+- Returned the boolean of if both roll1 and roll2 are not null (i.e. filled).

+Green.

+Wrote a test for a frame to complete if it is a strike.
+Red.